roman-milk/roman-milk.github.io/sub-moms.md

  Now half dressed, Layla dismissed the confused older woman, "Just leave.
 I will have one of my loyal obedient sluts take you home."

  Mrs. Jones stood dumbfounded while Layla made a call on her cell.
-Report_Story #2